jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 Image credit: <a href="https://amzn.to/2SEOSJG">Oculus Quest on Amazon</a>
 </figcaption>

-For Father's Day I got an Oculus Quest.
-It is entirely immersive and a blast to play with my kids.
-Of course, I immediately wanted to make my own games and got started with Unity[^unity].
+The Oculus Quest is entirely immersive and a blast to play with.
+Of course, the moment I put it on, I immediately wanted to make my own games and got started with Unity[^unity].
 There are a few blog posts and videos that helped me on my way.

 [^unity]: There are [lots](https://gametorrahod.com/objectively-comparing-unity-and-unreal-engine/) of [articles](https://developer.oculus.com/documentation/quest/latest/concepts/book-intro/?locale=en_US) on Unity versus Unreal versus building your own engine entirely from scratch using Oculus Native support.
 For me, my goal was to get something running as quickly as possible.
 Harder decisions later.